Achievable logoAchievable logo

 Enterococci

-They are part of the normal intestinal flora of humans.
-They have gained notoriety due to antibiotic resistance to various drugs.
-The medically important species are E.faecalis and E.faecium.
-As they react with Group D antisera they were originally classified as Group D streptococci.
-They are now known to be very distinct from them.
+They’re part of the normal intestinal flora of humans.
+They’ve gained notoriety because many strains are resistant to multiple antibiotics.
+The medically important species are E. faecalis and E. faecium.
+Because they react with Group D antisera, they were originally classified as Group D streptococci.
+They’re now known to be distinct from streptococci.

 Morphology

-They appear as gram positive cocci in pairs, tetrads and small chains.
-They are alpha or non hemolytic on blood agar.
+They appear as gram-positive cocci in pairs, tetrads, and small chains.
+On blood agar, they’re alpha-hemolytic or non-hemolytic.

 Classification